Timur682/pizza_react/README.md

 5. Open your browser and navigate to http://localhost:3000

 Usage
-Use the search bar to search for pizzas by name, description, or price.
+Use the search bar to search for pizzas by name or price.

 Click on "Order Now" button to add a pizza to your cart.